 An oil combi boiler is a type of heating system that uses oil as its fuel source and provides both hot water and heating for a home or building.
-“Combi” is short for combination, meaning that the boiler combines the functions of a central heating boiler and a water heater in one unit.
 This type of boiler is popular in areas where there is no access to natural gas, and oil is the primary fuel source.

 An oil combi boiler works by using oil as its fuel source to heat water, which is then circulated through a central heating system to provide warmth to the home or building.
 Here is a more detailed explanation of how an oil combi boiler works:

 - Oil is stored in a tank, which is usually located outside the home or building.
 The oil is then pumped into the boiler as needed.

 - The oil is burned in the boiler’s combustion chamber, which creates heat that is used to heat the water.